S-t4r/st4rChess/README.md

 # St4rchess.

 ### This is step by step instruction of how I am building my chess engine.
-- Description in version folder
+- Description in version folders.